ssmiller25/immutabledesktop/notes.md

   * Super+r: Show the run command prompt
 * Virtualbox shortcuts
   * For Macbook, need to change Virtualbox's Host Key to Right windows key (rigth command in Mac)
+* Easel Driver
+  * Got raw deb from <https://easel.inventables.com/>, but need to figure out where that lives...hopefully somewhere in a repo...